chongtzezhao/WindowsApps/README.md

 ## AutoSleep (C#, .NET CORE)

-**Backgroun Story:** My laptop refused to go to sleep on timer.
+**Background story:** My laptop refused to go to sleep on timer.
 It had to be done manually, which caused my battery to drain quickly in the times that I forgot.
 So after running an energy report (using "powercfg /energy") I discovered that it was my speaker's drivers that was preventing my laptop from sleeping.
 Since my laptop was already past it's warranty, why not have some fun? ? :)

 This app runs as a background process.
 It has 3 features.
 1. Goes to sleep after 10 minutes withou user interaction.